 In addition, the mutation they had induced was heterozygous, which was another scenario that actually couldn’t work.

 One of the biggest flaws of the present technique is the off-target and the consequence of the present mutation in other regions of the genome.

-Another negative aspect of the present technique was that it can adversely influence other regions of the genome, Now or in future or in future generations?
+Another negative aspect of the present technique was that it can adversely influence other regions of the genome Now, in the future or in future generations.

 Nonetheless, studies on model organisms suggest that off-targeting and adverse effects of induced mutation are negligible.
 Scientists had reported no side effects, the harmful or lethal effects of more than 40 off-target mutations in the mice model.

-Still, supportive evidence of human trials is no longer available.
+Still, supportive evidence on human trials is no longer available.

 Related article: what is gene knockout?